TheThirdOne/talks-and-tutorials/git-internals.md

 ---|---
 </pre>

-The conetent has been staged and added to the repository.
+The content has been staged and added to the repository.

 Now we should commit it.